MEVIT3117 – Contemporary TV fiction

 Teaching

 The teaching will consist of nine three hour lectures/seminars.
 Attendance and familiarity with course materials is expected.
-Students are required to actively participate in class discussions.
+Students are expected to actively participate in class discussions.

 Compulsory activity